tdickman/handshake-explorer/README.md

 * X Auctions by state
 * X Address search tool
 * Show mempool
-* Show address balance on transaction page
+* X Show address balance on transaction page
 * Show raw transaction (or link to show) on tx page
 * X Show transaction transition
 * X Add height to transaction view
 * X Fix timestamp in tx view
 * X Show status of transaction (pending)
 * Add ability to watch specific auctions and receive notifications
+* Verify history processor handling if node restarts and has to resync from block 0
+* Add time estimates to name tracker page
+* Add about page with contact info